Scrolling vs. Clicking: What’s the Preferred User Experience?

 From a user experience (UX) perspective, scrolling is also the ideal navigation for the buyer’s journey.
 By spreading out scannable content, and creating multiple access points to key information, it’s easier for your visitor to digest your content, and to reach a decision.

-Is your content giving your customers a headache?
-Read 3 Tools to Improve Your Content’s Readability.
+No one will scroll OR click if your content is a turn-off.
+Read 3 Tools to Improve Your Content’s Readability!

 When it comes to delivering all of the awesome information on your website and keeping users engaged, scrolling is the most natural and efficient means of navigation.